Shenghan0329/indeed-citizenship-detector/README.md

-# Indeed Job Filter Extension
+# Indeed Citizenship Detector Extension

 Chrome extension that automatically highlights jobs with citizenship or license requirements on Indeed.